RionNg/JS-Project-Custom-Countdown/README.md

 # Create a Custom Countdown

+A simple countdown web application created using HTML, CSS, and JavaScript.

 ## Overview
 - This is an application that enables users to create personalized countdowns for various events or occasion.
 - With features like customizable title, input date, local storage functionality, countdown resetting, and the ability to initiate a new countdown.